Terumo's radial access sheath.

 “The government is looking at ways to bring down healthcare costs… Radial access is clearly a procedure that has very positive costs savings,” Zimnik said.
 “You can essentially establish an outpatient interventional cardiology program with radial access.”

-Growing support in the U.S.
+Growing Support in the U.S. for Radial Access

 Bleeding complications is what inspired Jennifer Tremmel, M.D., MS, clinical director, interventional cardiology, Women’s Heart Health at Stanford, Calif., to become a big promoter of radial access.
 She wanted to decrease bleeding in her female patients, who she says are two or three times more likely to experience bleeding compared to men.